Jean Foos is a visual artist whose practice centers on richly painted and patterned surfaces. She

 Her appetite for painting has driven her to pursue continual studies, fellowships and residencies from New York to Rome.
 Her MFA show in Rome (1978) was reviewed by Edith Schloss in the International Herald Tribune.

 Born in Rochester, New York, in 1953, Foos moved to NYC to attend Cooper Union and lived in the East Village for over 20 years.
 She first had a studio at 32 Union Square East, and later moved many times to work in Soho, the Bronx and the garment district.
 At each of her locations she was active in the community of artists and held open studios and exhibitions.
 She currently lives in Jackson Heights and has a studio in Long Island City.
 She has exhibited in Queens, including a solo show at Local Project titled Unlock the Pattern; and a group show held at 2 venues, King Manor Museum and York College Gallery (CUNY) as part of FORMATIONS: Southeast Queens Biennial.
-In the Spring of 2024 she has been chosen to create a painted sculpture for a public project in Paseo Park, Queens.
+In the Spring of 2024 she created a painted sculpture for a public project in Paseo Park, Queens.

 Two shows curated by the Yale art historian, Jonathan Weinberg, highlighted her paintings and early involvement with the downtown community of artists of the 80s and 90s.
 These were: “Something Possible Everywhere: Pier 34, NYC 1983” and “Painting to Survive: 1985–1995.”
 These were reviewed widely and images of her work were shown in the Village Voice and Hyperallergic articles.